-And it’s effective – minimizing sibilance and plosive ‘s’ and ‘p’ sounds.
+And the pop filter is effective – minimizing sibilance and plosive ‘s’ and ‘p’ sounds.
 It also helps over-enthusiastic vocalists keep a uniform distance from the mic.

-Don’t underestimate the inclusion of the SM6 shockmount in this package.
+Don’t underestimate the SM6 shockmount in this package.
 Separately it would set you back $60 and at 682g including the popshield, it’s a substantial enough to help keep unwanted vibration to a minimum.
 Download the SM6 Datasheet.

 But how does the mic sound?